100 Essential Training Topics for Managers (2026)

 74. Creating Space for Experimentation

 Innovation requires slack, not just permission.
-Training should address how to protect time for experimentation, reduce friction to test small ideas, and create idea pipelines with clear next steps.
-If you punish mistakes, you will not get innovation, only safe ideas.
+Protect time for experimentation, reduce friction to test small ideas, and create idea pipelines with clear next steps.

 75. Removing Barriers to Innovation

 Managers often unknowingly block innovation through risk aversion, perfectionism, and over-control.
-Training should address recognising and removing these barriers.
-Teach managers to ask: What would need to be true for this to work?
-Run small pilots rather than debates.
+Ask: what would need to be true for this to work?

 76. Running Effective Retrospectives

 Retrospectives capture learning without blame.
-Training should include structures for reviewing what worked, what did not, and what to change.
 Regular retrospectives build the continuous improvement culture that drives better performance over time.

 77. Problem-Solving Frameworks

 Structured problem-solving prevents jumping to solutions before understanding root causes.
-Training should include practical frameworks for diagnosing issues, generating options, and selecting approaches.
-This analytical capability improves with practice and deliberate skill development.
+This analytical capability improves with practice.

 Hybrid Work Environments and Remote Team Leadership